Xela3026/workflows-docs/docs/event-schemas.md

 Thus, events actually function in a three step process:
 1. A POST request is made detailing an event name and some associated data.
-2. The event schema with the requested name validates the request to ensure all necessary data is present.
+2. The event schema with the requested name validates the request to ensure data is correctly formatted.
 3. The event subscriber catches the data from the POST request.

 <br/>

 <div className="dubheader">Sending the Request</div>

 Since these events are triggered by a POST request, they can be triggered wherever and whenever you want.
 This is the primary functionality of a custom event.
-You get to chose how the request is sent.
+You choose how the request is sent.
 You could set it up with a workflow, or maybe some external application.
 When one of your processes is activated, it could send this POST request and thus trigger one of your custom events.
+This custom event can then be used to trigger a webhook.
+Learn more about that in [Event Subscriptions](./event-subscriptions.md).

 [comment]: <> (Review this wording.
 WIP)